nodejs/node/CONTRIBUTING.md

 If you are new to contributing to Node.js, please try to do your best at conforming to these guidelines, but do not worry if you get something wrong.
-One of the existing contributors will help get things situated and the contributor landing the pull request will ensure that everything follows the project guidelines.
+One of the existing contributors will help get things situated and the contributor landing the Pull Request will ensure that everything follows the project guidelines.

 #### Step 5: Rebase